 A. I’d recommend focusing on acquiring a wide range of abilities.

 Learning your plants and how to work with difficult soils is crucial if you want to become a landscape designer.
-One needs to recognize what type of soil you are designing gardens for.
+You need to recognize what type of soil you're designing gardens for.
 If no thought is put there, you may have a failed garden and a bad reputation in a few years.

-When the landscape designer looks for ways to make a job go smoother for the contractor, easier on a client’s budget and still achieve a fantastic looking landscape, that landscape designer will get more referrals for future work.
+When the landscape designer looks for ways to make a job go smoother for the contractor and easier on a client’s budget, while still achieving a fantastic-looking landscape, that landscape designer will get more referrals for future work.
 When the design is difficult and the landscape designer becomes even more difficult, your phone may not ring so often.

-Q. Are there any particular landscape design schools you would recommend for someone wishing to become a landscape designer?
+Q. Are there any particular landscape design schools you would recommend for someone wishing to enter the field?

 What is left in Ontario that still has a good reputation is the University of Guelph.
 What will make a good landscape design school is basically the details of the program that a student learns and how well the professors involved can teach.